sischkg/huge_nsec_response/README.md

     _Base_ptr           _M_right;
 ```

-If all bits in Type Bit Maps Field set to 1, the size on wire is 8704bytes.
+If all bits in Type Bit Maps Field set to 1, the size on the wire is 8704bytes.
-However the memory usage on PowerDNS Recursor is about 3MB.
+However, the memory usage on PowerDNS Recursor is about 3MB.
 Therefore, the memory usage of PowerDNS Recursor increases too large,
 if it caches the many crafted NSEC/NSEC records set many bits to 1 in the Type Bit Maps field.